 Microsoft SQL Operations Studio is a free database development and management tool for working with SQL Server...

 and Azure SQL databases.
-Although the tool is still in preview mode as of this writing, it already offers a robust environment -- but one that's meant to be used by what Microsoft calls nonprofessional database administrators.
+Although the tool is still in preview mode, it already offers a robust environment -- but one that's meant to be used by what Microsoft calls nonprofessional database administrators.

 SQL Ops Studio, as the tool is informally known, supports many of the same features as the more sophisticated SQL Server Management Studio (SSMS).
 However, Microsoft designed it to simplify many of the basic tasks performed by database administrators (DBAs), making routine database operations easier for developers and other stand-in DBAs who might not be as familiar with SQL Server as full-time admins are.

 Initially made available in November 2017, Microsoft SQL Operations Studio can connect to SQL Server instances running on Windows and Linux computers or within Docker containers.
 The tool, which runs on Windows, macOS and Linux clients, can also be used to manage Azure SQL Database and Azure SQL Data Warehouse implementations on Microsoft's cloud platform.

 Microsoft forked SQL Operations Studio from Visual Studio Code, a cross-platform source code editor that serves as a lightweight counterpart to Visual Studio, just like the database tool does to SSMS.
 Built on a microservices architecture for increased extensibility, SQL Ops Studio provides a user-friendly environment with extensive support for customizable keyboard shortcuts.